facebookarchive/mysql-5.1/support-files/MacOSX/ReadMe.txt

    command line.

-   When installing from the package version, you should also install the MySQL Preference Pane, which will allow you to control the startup and execution of your MySQL server from System Preferences.
+   When installing from the package version, you should also install the MySQL Preference Pane, which will enable you to control the startup and execution of your MySQL server from System Preferences.
 For more information, see Section 2.7.3, "Installing and Using the MySQL Preference Pane."